-It’s important to do your homework when searching for the best car insurance companies in Arkansas so you can find the options that meet your needs.
-To make the process easier for you, we looked into the best car insurance in Arkansas to bring you the top five picks for your money.
+To find the best car insurance in Arkansas, you may want to consider important factors such as mobile app experience, customer service and available discounts.
+To make the process easier for you, Bankrate’s insurance editorial team analyzed the best car insurance companies in Arkansas to bring you the top five picks for your consideration.

 Best car insurance companies in Arkansas

 With above-average customer satisfaction scores, State Farm also offers affordable rates with excellent mobile tools to help you manage your policy.
 In addition to standard liability coverage, State Farm also offers emergency roadside assistance and rental car coverage.
-Discounts are many, so check out what kind of savings may apply to your car insurance policy.
+Discounts are plentiful so consider checking out what kind of savings may apply to your car insurance policy.

 Average cost of car insurance in Arkansas

-The average cost of car insurance in Arkansas is $458 per year for minimum liability insurance.
-Compared to the rest of the states in the report, Arkansas falls in the middle for auto insurance prices.
-The average cost of car insurance in the U.S. is $1,738 for a full coverage policy.
+The average cost of car insurance in Arkansas is $470 per year for minimum liability insurance.
+Compared to the rest of the states in which Bankrate gathered average rates, Arkansas falls in the middle for auto insurance prices.
+The average cost of car insurance in Arkansas is $1,914 for a full coverage policy.

 |Average annual premium for minimum coverage in Arkansas||Average annual premium for full coverage in Arkansas|

-There are many car insurance companies that offer coverage in Arkansas, but not all of them will be the best bet for your Arkansas car insurance policy.
+Many car insurance companies offer coverage in Arkansas, but not all of them will be the best bet for your Arkansas car insurance policy.
 These are some things to consider before you choose a provider:

 - Evaluate your needs: A good rule of thumb is to compare several car insurance Arkansas providers.
-Along with the price, see who offers you the most protection for the best price—this can include added features such as gap insurance and roadside assistance.
-Consider factors like your driving history.
-If you’ve had accidents, some providers might have more favorable policies.
+Along with the price, see who offers you the most protection for the best price.
+Features could include gap insurance and roadside assistance.
+You may also consider factors like your driving history.
+If you have had accidents, some providers might have more favorable policies than others.
 If you have teenagers, you might want to pick a provider that has a safe driving program for teens.